Murder of Piang Ngaih Don: Psychiatric remand

 Both Prema and Gaiyathiri were remanded in prison to undergo psychiatric assessments.
 These assessments lasted for four years and finally ended in April 2020.
 Similarly, the complexity of the various offences committed against Piang led to investigations dragging on for about four to five years.

 In the case of Gaiyathiri, during her psychiatric remand, she was assessed to have suffered from two major psychiatric disorders.
-One of them was obsessive–compulsive personality disorder, which existed for some time prior to Piang's abuse and the birth of Gayathiri's second child and gave her an excessive obsession with cleanliness.
+One of them was obsessive–compulsive personality disorder, which existed for some time prior to Piang's abuse and the birth of Gaiyathiri's second child and gave her an excessive obsession with cleanliness.
 The second was postpartum depression, which manifested shortly after she gave birth to her second child.
 This disorder catalysed the deterioration of her condition for the prior personality disorder.
 The two disorders were found to have impaired her mental responsibility at the time she repeatedly inflicted the abuse and eventually murdered Piang.

 As such, Gaiyathiri's murder charge was reduced to one of first-degree culpable homicide not amounting to murder, the most serious charge of non-capital homicide which warrants a sentence of life imprisonment or up to twenty years’ imprisonment, and caning or a fine.
 Being a female, Gaiyathiri would not be caned.
-During the time she was in remand, Gaiyathiri and Chelvam officially divorced on 13 January 2020 in midst of their respective court proceedings for the murder and abuse of Piang.
+During the time she was in remand, Gaiyathiri and Chelvam officially divorced on 13 January 2020 in the midst of their respective court proceedings for the murder and abuse of Piang.